syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 ### ColorPicker

-To render a ColorPicker item, you should set the [`type`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItemType.html) property to `ColorPicker` .
-You can further customize the ColorPicker item through [`RibbonColorPickerSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html) by using the `e-ribbon-colorpickersettings` tag helper, which provides options such as `allowFiltering`, `autoFill`, `index`, `sortOrder` and more.
+To render a ColorPicker item, you should set the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItemType.html) property to `ColorPicker` .
+You can further customize the ColorPicker item through [RibbonColorPickerSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html) by using the `e-ribbon-colorpickersettings` tag helper, which provides options such as `allowFiltering`, `autoFill`, `index`, `sortOrder` and more.

 #### Mode and Values

-To define the rendering mode of the ColorPicker, you can set the [`mode`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html#Syncfusion_EJ2_Ribbon_RibbonColorPickerSettings_Mode) property to either "picker" or "palette".
+You can set the [`mode`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html#Syncfusion_EJ2_Ribbon_RibbonColorPickerSettings_Mode) property to either "picker" or "palette" to define the rendering mode of the ColorPicker.

-You can specify the value color you can use [`value`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html#Syncfusion_EJ2_Ribbon_RibbonColorPickerSettings_Value) property.
+You can specify the value color you can use [value](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html#Syncfusion_EJ2_Ribbon_RibbonColorPickerSettings_Value) property.
 The value should be a valid hex color code.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}